kuhchung/kuhchung.github.io/pages/hunters-notes/Uragaan.md

 Rage Tells: Speedup, black smoke from nose

+## Preparations
+Bring flash bombs and pitfall traps (but you should always have traps.)

+In low rank, there are poison knives in the supply box.
+I love them :)

+Its roar is standard grade and fairly wide range.

 ## Trapping
 Pit into flash
   * If you load 10 pierce 1, when Uragaan is pitted and unraged, you can unload 20 shots before sheathing and flash bombing his roar.
 If raged, you can get 15.